-ExpressPlex 2.0: The workflow simplicity of one-step library prep combined with the performance of TnX for high throughput sequencing of plasmids, amplicons and microbial whole genomes.
+ExpressPlex 2.0: Workflow simplicity plus the performance of TnX for high throughput plasmid and amplicon sequencing.

-ExpressPlex 2.0 is an automation-friendly, one-step library prep powered by TnX to reduce bias and improve coverage uniformity using a highly streamlined workflow for sequencing synthetic constructs like plasmids & amplicons as well as microbial WGS.
+ExpressPlex 2.0 is an automation-friendly, one-step library prep powered by TnX to reduce bias and improve coverage uniformity using a highly streamlined workflow for sequencing synthetic constructs like plasmids & amplicons.

 Moderna presentation – Antibody Sequencing: New Operating Model